Washington, D.C. Student Advisory Committee

 Anna is a junior in the University Scholars program studying Political Science, International Studies, and Sociology.
 In the fall of 2021, Anna worked two internships during her time in the Baylor in Washington program: Faith and Law and the Trinity Forum, which are both religious nonprofit organizations.
 On campus, Anna is involved in the Panhellenic community and works as a Baylor Experience and Admissions Representative, giving tours to prospective students.
 After graduating in 2023, Anna hopes to return to Washington, D.C. to work before eventually attending law school.

-Reagan is a junior University Scholars major from the Washington D.C area.
-She participated in the 2019 summer Baylor in Washington program and has interned in the U.S. House of Representatives for Representatives Kevin Brady (TX-08) and Barbara Comstock (VA-10).
-On campus, Reagan is an active member of the Panhellenic community, Student Body Government, Freshman Class Council, and College Republicans, and she manages for the Baylor Women’s Golf team.
+Reagan is a senior University Scholars major from the Washington D.C area.
+She participated in the 2019 summer Baylor in Washington program and has interned in the U.S. House of Representatives for Representatives Kevin Brady (TX-08) and Barbara Comstock (VA-10), as well as in the White House Office of Management and Budget.
+On campus, Reagan has served as a member of Baylor Ambassadors, the Panhellenic community, and Student Body Government.

 Mia Gradick is a junior from Dallas, Texas majoring in Political Science and minoring in English and Philosophy on a Pre-Law track.
 She participated in the Fall 2021 Baylor In Washington Cohort during which she served as a legislative intern in the Senate Budget Committee for Senator Lindsey Graham of South Carolina.
 In the summer of 2021, Mia was selected as Honors Scholar for the Intercollegiate Studies Institute (ISI).
 At Baylor, she writes for the student publication The Standard about a span of topics such as constitutional law, the liberal arts education, institution building, and her passion: religious freedom.
 She also is an active member of the university's Pre- Law Society and contributes to other magazines and works with other organizations that focus on the intersection of faith and policy.
 Mia credits her passion for constitutional issues from her internship at First Liberty Institute, where she worked in the summer of 2020.
 After graduation, Mia hopes to attend law school.